watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud Native Applications.md

    content-web/
    ```

-3. Set your username and email which are used for Git Commits.
+3. Set your username and email which are used for git commits.

    ```bash
    git config --global user.email "you@example.com"